Iraq–Europe Development Road: Development (land acquisition, TIR convention, phases)

-On 24 March 2025, the International Road Transport Union (IRU) announced that the TIR system was set to go fully operational in Iraq starting from 1 April 2025.
+On 24 March 2025, the IRU announced that the TIR system was set to go fully operational in Iraq starting from 1 April 2025.
 The announcement came after successful pilot operations from Turkey’s Mersin to Iraq’s Umm Qasr Port.
-Notably, the pilot operations demonstrated that the aforementioned journey can be completed in less than one week, as opposed to a minimum of 14 days via the Red Sea or even up to 26 days via a reroute around the African continent.
+Notably, the pilot operations demonstrated that the aforementioned journey can be completed in less than one week, compared with a minimum of 14 days via the Red Sea or up to 26 days via a reroute around the African continent.
 TIR’s Electronic Pre-Declaration (TIR-EPD) system will be integrated with Iraq’s URUK platform.
 IRU Secretary General Umberto de Pretto said, “Trucks will seamlessly transit the country and proceed along corridors offering a high level of security, opening a new chapter for the country and its role in international trade", adding, “With transport times and costs set to be slashed across the country and region, this will be a historic moment for global trade and broader economic integration in the Middle East.”
 UNECE Executive Secretary Tatiana Molcean noted, “The activation of the TIR system in Iraq will open up routes across the Middle East and make almost the entire Eurasian landmass – from China through Central Asia to Europe – TIR operational,” emphasising, “Most importantly, by ensuring greater connectivity between regional and international markets, it will help to boost trade and development.”

 On 3 June 2025, IRU held an official ceremony in Baghdad for Iraq's accession to the TIR convention, during which Secretary-General de Pretto stated, "Iraq’s accession to the TIR Convention sends a powerful message that the country is open for business and is committed to operating in a safe and stable environment," adding that, "This initiative is not only important for the transport sector but also plays a vital role in Iraq’s broader economic development."
-In his final remarks, he highlighted that, "This new chapter for Iraq will revive and revamp the country’s ancient role as a key crossroads in regional and international trade."
-In an entirely inland trip, a shipment from Poland to the UAE via Turkey and Iraq was completed in only 12 days.
-According to the operator, had the aforementioned journey from Poland to UAE been conducted multimodally via the Red Sea, it would have taken 21 days.
-De Pretto concluded by saying, "Today, we are not merely launching a transit system.
-We are celebrating a new chapter in Iraq’s journey towards prosperity, connectivity and global relevance.
-The best chapters of Iraq’s history are still to be written."